Platzl

 How long should I spend visiting?

-A visit to Platzl can take anywhere from one to two hours, depending on your interests in dining, shopping, or simply soaking in the atmosphere.
+A visit to Platzl can take anywhere from one to a few hours, depending on your interests.
+You may want to enjoy a meal or coffee while taking in the atmosphere.

 Is photography allowed?